architecture/network

 PlateauSmoothingConfig

-Config for plateau smoothing computation.
+Config for plateau error smoothing computation during supervised training progress monitoring.

 PlateauSmoothingState

-Mutable smoothing state for plateau metric.
+Mutable smoothing state for plateau error metric tracked during supervised training.

 Pool2DMapping